chen-gz/chen-gz.github.io/content/rudin-real-and-complex-analysis/chapter1/01-set-theoretic-notations-and-terminology.md

+---
-## Set-Theoretic Notations and Terminology
+title: "Set-Theoretic Notations and Terminology"
+---

 **1.1** Some sets can be described by listing their members.
 Thus $\{x_1, \dots, x_n\}$ is the set whose members are $x_1, \dots, x_n$; and $\{x\}$ is the set whose only member is $x$.
 More often, sets are described by properties.
 We write